 - Select any file you want to undelete and click the “Restore…” button in the bottom-right corner.
 Alternatively, you can simply drag the file from the Arq window and drop it anywhere on your desktop.

-Recover Emptied Trash Bin on Mac via Disk Drill
+Recover Emptied Trash Bin on Mac via Third-party Software

 A backup is useful only when you actually have one.
 But what if you haven’t been backing up your files?
 That’s where data recovery software applications like Disk Drill come in, allowing you to recover emptied Trash on Mac by analyzing the file system and looking for signs of deleted files.